Mike-Veilleux/Fusion360-Plugin-TabJoint-LivingHinge/README.md

 ## License

-This project is licesed unde GNU.
+This project is licesed under GPL.